diandraaaaa/Tic-Tac-Toe/README.md

 # Tic Tac Toe Game

 ## Description
-Welcome to Tic Tac Toe – a classic game!
-This Python-based rendition brings the timeless fun of Tic Tac Toe to life on your screen, complete with vibrant graphics and intuitive gameplay.
-Challenge your strategic prowess against the computer's cunning AI.
+Developed a dynamic Tic Tac Toe game using Python and the Pygame library.
+This project showcases my proficiency in programming fundamentals, including object-oriented design, event handling, and graphical user interface development.

-## Features
+- Implemented player vs. computer gameplay with basic AI logic for the computer's moves.
-- Player vs Computer gameplay.
+- Utilized Pygame for visual representation, creating an engaging user experience with interactive graphics and smooth animations.
-- Basic AI for computer moves.
+- Demonstrated problem-solving skills by designing algorithms to determine winning conditions and computer moves.
-- Visual representation using Pygame.
+- Designed an intuitive user interface, allowing players to interact with the game seamlessly through mouse clicks.

 ## Installation
 1. Clone the repository to your local machine: